Constructing knots with specified geometric limits: Reducing geometrically finite to convex cocompact

 \section{Reducing geometrically finite to convex cocompact}

-The previous sections constructed knot complements that converge to convex cocompact hyperbolic structures with a single topological end.
-The construction can be extended almost immediately to geometrically finite manifolds of infinite volume (with a single topological end), however the immediate extension produces link complements rather than knot complements.
+The previous sections constructed link complements that converge to convex cocompact hyperbolic structures.
+In the case of a single topological end, the limiting manifolds are all knot complements.
+The construction can be extended almost immediately to geometrically finite manifolds of infinite volume.
+However, now in the case that the manifold has a single topological end, if that end contains a rank-1 cusp, the immediate extension produces link complements rather than knot complements.
 Indeed, in the presence of rank one and rank two cusps our construction above leads to several cusp boundary components and thus to a complementary link with multiple components.
 Instead we will show that a geometrically finite manifold $M$ can be approximated geometrically by convex cocompact manifolds.
 Combining this with the previous results, it follows that $M$ can also be approximated geometrically by knot complements if it is of infinite volume with a single topological end.

 For rank two cusps, a version of Thurston's hyperbolic Dehn surgery theorem for geometrically finite hyperbolic manifolds shows that a geometrically finite manifold is the geometric limit of geometrically finite manifolds without rank two cusps; see, for example, work of Brock and Bromberg~\cite{BrockBromberg}.
 However in our setting, i.e.\ a 3-manifold with one end, rank one cusps are more problematic.
 Here we show that for any geometrically finite hyperbolic manifold $M$, there is sequence of geometrically finite hyperbolic manifolds $M_j$ without rank one cusps converging to $M$.
 Moreover the sequence can be chosen such that the maps establishing this convergence are global diffeomorphisms.
 In particular $M_j$ is diffeomorphic to $M$ for each $j$.